Last Updated on

 Berries are good for the brain and the stomach.
 Pack up some blueberries for lunch and throw in a mix of raspberries and strawberries.
 1/2 cup of raspberries gives 4 grams of fibre while blueberries and strawberries of the same quantity deliver 1.8 grams and 1.5 grams of fibre, respectively.

-Pears make for filling fruit bowls and school lunches.
-A medium pear (with skin intact) brings approximately 5.5 grams of fibre.
+Pears are ideal for fruit bowls and school lunches because they’re super filling.
+A medium pear (with the skin intact) contains approximately 5.5 grams of fibre.

-High in protein, fibre and other heart-healthy nutrients, you get exactly 3.8 grams of fibre in a medium-sized one of those.
-Swap out those greasy french fries with some healthy baked sweet potatoes and maybe even serve them mashed for your next Thanksgiving.
+High in protein, fibre, and other heart-healthy nutrients, you get exactly 3.8 grams of fibre in a medium-sized sweet potato.
+Swap out those greasy french fries with some delicious baked sweet potato fries or mashed sweet potato for a healthy snack.

-High in vitamin A plus fibre, half-a-cup of carrots gives one 2.9 grams of fibre when you top it with some cinnamon for scoring some extra brownie points with the kids.
+Packed with vitamin A and fibre, half-a-cup of carrots gives you 2.9 grams of fibre, and you can top it with some cinnamon for scoring some extra brownie points with the kids.

-Green peas are a good source of protein plus fibre.
-Give your kids 1/2 a cup of cooked green peas daily in their salads and sandwiches to up their fibre intake by 4.4 grams a day!
+Green peas are a good source of protein and fibre.
+Give your kids 1/2 a cup of cooked green peas daily in their salads and sandwiches to increase their fibre intake by 4.4 grams.

-1/2 cup cooked corn delivers up to 1.8 grams of fibre.
-There.
-You have a fibre-rich source.
+Half a cup of cooked corn delivers up to 1.8 grams of fibre.
+It is a delicious fibre-rich source that makes for the perfect snack.
 Fun fact: Corn is good for your eyes too as it contains lutein and zeaxanthin.
-Eye health plus digestive health – isn’t that a win-win?
+Good eyesight with a healthy digestive system – isn’t that a win-win?

-How to Add Fiber to Your Kid’s Diet?
+How to Add Fibre to Your Kid’s Diet

-If you’re adding healthy snacks or anything that comes packaged on the aisle of store shelves, it’s always a good idea to check the nutrition label and see how much fibre per serving of the number of the servings in the container it packs.
-Other fibre-rich food sources include graham crackers, Brussels sprouts, figs, brown rice, applesauce, oranges, pistachio nuts, rye bread and pecans.
+If you’re looking for healthy snacks or anything that comes packaged on the aisle of grocery store shelves, it’s always a good idea to check the nutrition label and see how much fibre there is per serving.
+Other fibre-rich food sources include brussels sprouts, figs, brown rice, applesauce, oranges, pistachio nuts, and pecans.